 Following authorisation under Financial Regulation 5 above, the Council, a duly delegated committee or, if so delegated, the Clerk or RFO shall give instruction that a payment shall be made.

-All payments shall be affected by cheque online banking or by using a pre-paid debit card (See pre-paid Debit and Credit Card Policy) in accordance with a resolution of council or duly delegated committee.
+All payments shall be affected by cheque, online banking or by using a pre-paid debit card (See pre-paid Debit and Credit Card Policy) in accordance with a resolution of council or duly delegated committee.

 A member who is a bank signatory, having a connection by virtue of family or business relationships with the beneficiary of a payment, should not, under normal circumstances, be a signatory to the payment in question.
 Unless otherwise decided by Council resolution, signatories will be Finance Committee Chair, Vice Chair, the Mayor and Deputy Mayor and Town Clerk.